Skip to main content

 Paper Perjury was developed by Paper Cat Games.

 Paper Perjury has received positive reviews from players.
-Most players liked this game for its story but disliked it for its character development.
+Most players liked Paper Perjury for its story but disliked it for its character development.

 Paper Perjury is a single player game.

-Similar games include Tyrion Cuthbert: Attorney of the Arcane, Murders on the Yangtze River, The Case of the Golden Idol, Detective Instinct: Farewell, My Beloved, Murder by Numbers and others.
+Similar games include Tyrion Cuthbert: Attorney of the Arcane, Murder by Numbers, Murders on the Yangtze River, Detective Instinct: Farewell, My Beloved, The Rise of the Golden Idol and others.